 By Crom! is an autobiographical comic by Rachel Kahn, featuring life advice from her favourite fictional Barbarian.

 By Crom! had a very successful kickstarter to fund a new print book, you can see the campaign here!
-I’m now in the process of finalizing and printing the book and all the rewards.
+The book is now available for preorder in her online store, and you can grab yourself a copy right here!

-Growing out of a love of swords, sorcery and sandaled barbarians, By Crom! is her tribute not just to Robert E Howard’s hero, but to everyone who could use a brave, practical and stoic voice to lift them through the rough spots.
+Growing out of a love of swords, sorcery and sandalled barbarians as well as a lifelong struggle with anxiety and depression, By Crom! is a tribute not just to Robert E. Howard’s hero, but to everyone who could use a brave, practical and stoic inner voice to guide them through life’s rough spots.

-In this comic, the barbarian advisor comes along for dog walks, doctor’s visits, school days and self-pity days, armed with his sword and his anachronistic perspective on modern life and modern problems.
+In By Crom!, the barbarian adviser comes along for dog walks, doctor’s visits, school days and self-pity days, armed with his sword and his anachronistic perspective on modern life and modern problems.

 By Crom! is a joke-a-panel webcomic, and it was published approximately weekly on Tuesdays from January, 2012 until May 2014.
 It began its life on bycrom.tumblr.com, and has continued cross posting and sharing news and bonus content there.